 I’ve been practicing with a new technique to improve my memory for the last few months with great success.
+Improve Your Memory With MOM is a great approach.

 It’s an approach by a man called Jim Kwik who uses the acronym MOM to help you improve your learning.